cheerml/cheerml.github.io/_posts/2017-10-10-Dimensionality-Reduction-via-JL-Lemma-and-Random-Projection.md

 ---

 Nowadays, dimensionality is a serious problem of data analysis as the huge data we experience today results in very sparse sets and very high dimensions.
 Although, data scientists have long used tools such as principal component analysis (PCA) and independent component analysis (ICA) to project the high-dimensional data onto a subspace, but all those techniques reply on the computation of the eigenvectors of a $n \times n$ matrix, a very expensive operation (e.g., spectral decomposition) for high dimension $n$.
 Moreover, even though eigenspace has many important properties, it does not lead good approximations for many useful measures such as vector norms.
+We discuss another method random projection to reduce dimensionality.

 In 1984, two mathematicians introduced and proved the following lemma.